Pea Protein and the Anti-Candida Diet

 By Cliff Harvey PhD

 Candida albicans is a pathogenic (disease-causing) yeast that is found in the gastrointestinal tract and mouth of at least 25% of healthy adults.1 It is the main candida species responsible for candidiasis (also known as thrush, or simply as a yeast infection), the collective name for symptoms caused by an overgrowth of these yeasts.
 Candida and other yeasts are present in many people and are considered, when in balance, a normal part of our microbiome, and may not cause any symptoms at all.
 However, when the yeasts grow aggressively, they can cause symptoms and effects that are mild to moderate, yet often very uncomfortable in most people.
 Candidiasis though can be especially dangerous for those with compromised immune systems (such as in HIV or cancer in particular), who are unable to properly launch immune responses to deal with the yeast.
 In severe cases of immune dysfunction, candidiasis can be fatal.
+If you are curious about consuming pea protein and the anti-candida diet, you have come to the right place.

 What is a Candida Diet?